AlexH-UB/AnalysisStudents/exp1.md

 * If the installation is not working or you have any other problems or suggestions - please email us

-    1. Dr. Thomas Ebert (Ebert87@uni-bonn.de)
+    1. Dr. Thomas Ebert (te@uni-bonn.de)
-    2. Alexander Hoch (Ebert87@uni-bonn.de)
+    2. Alexander Hoch (te@uni-bonn.de)

-#### **Experiment 1: Cloning and Sequencing of CRISPR Expression Plasmids**
+##### **Experiment 1: Cloning and Sequencing of CRISPR Expression Plasmids**
 In this initial experiment, we generated CRISPR constructs by cloning synthetic DNA oligonucleotides into a U6 expression vector using Golden Gate cloning.
-Using [Ape](https://jorgensen.biology.utah.edu/wayned/ape/), we will review plasmid sequences to confirm the correct integration of gRNA sequences into the vectors, which will ensure that the gRNAs are ready for downstream applications in gene editing.
-Tn5 sequencing files.
+With [Ape](https://jorgensen.biology.utah.edu/wayned/ape/), we will generate the plasmid sequences to confirm the correct integration of gRNA sequences into the vectors, which will ensure that the gRNAs are ready for downstream applications in gene editing.
+For this application, look up your Tn5 sequencing barcodes you noted in the script and retrieve the corresponding sequencing files from the sciebo folder.

 ---